roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/accessing-your-gateway/accessing-the-internet.md

 - Enter the SSID of the network you want to connect:

 ::: warning
-Please ensure to input the correct Wi-Fi SSID and Password or you will not be able to connect to the RAK7243C again via SSH in Wi-Fi AP Mode.
+:warning: Please ensure to input the correct Wi-Fi SSID and Password or you will not be able to connect to the RAK7243C again via SSH in Wi-Fi AP Mode.
 If stuck in this situation, please follow this procedure listed in the [Accessing the Internet](#reverting-to-wi-fi-ap-mode) document which is applicable for all Raspberry Pi based gateways to work again in Wi-Fi AP mode.
 :::

 <rk-img